digital-asset/daml/docs/source/json-api/production-setup/query-store.rst

 As such, the query store does not provide data continuity guarantees across versions and furthermore doesn't guarantee that a query store initialized with a previous version of the *HTTP JSON API* will work with a newer version.

-However, the *HTTP JSON API* is able to tolerate working with query stores initialized by a previous version of the software so long as the underlying schema did not change.

-The query store keeps track of the schema version under which it was initialized and refuses to start if a new schema is detected when it's run with a newer version.
+However, the query store keeps track of the schema version under which it was initialized and JSON API refuses to start if an old schema is detected when it's run with a newer version.

 To evolve, the operator of the *HTTP JSON API* query store needs to drop the database used to hold the *HTTP JSON API* query store, create a new one (consult your database